-Capes: piece of land coming out of sea like Peninsula Anarrow street sealed in with a lead sky Far far from rivers, capes, and stars of words.
-Surely, Shakespeare is wicked, the map a bad example, With ships and sun and love tempting them to steal- Capes: Something morally bad For lives that slyly turn in their cramped holes Slyly: cleverly, hideously From fog to endless night?
-On their slag heap, these children Wear skins peeped through by bones and spectacles of stee With mended glass, like bottle bits on stones.
+Pieces of land Coming out of sea A narrow street sealed in with a lead sky Far far from rivers, capes, and stars of words.
+Morally bad Cleverly Hideously Surely, Shakespeare is wicked, the map a bad example, With ships and sun and love tempting them to steal- For lives that slyly turn in their cramped holes From fog to endless night?
+On their slag heap, these children Wear skins peeped through by bones and spectacles of steel With mended glass, like bottle bits on stones.
+Repaired

 All of their time and space are foggy slum.

-Blot: A mark of reproach So blot their maps with slums as big as doom.
-Unless, governor, inspector, visitor, This map becomes their window and these windows That shut upon their lives like catacombs, Break O break open till they break the town Doom: Death, Ruin And show the children to green fields, and make their world Run azure on gold sands, and let their tongues Run naked into books the white and green leaves open History theirs whose language is the sun.
-Catacomb: underground tunnels for burying dead bodies
+So blot their maps with slums as big as doom.
+Unless, governor, inspector, visitor, This map becomes their window and these windows That shut upon their lives like catacombs, Under ground tunnel or chamber for burial

+Bright blue cloudless sky Energy, Height, Success Break O break open till they break the town And show the children to green fields, and make their world Run azure on gold sands, and let their tongues Run naked into books the white and green leaves open History theirs whose language is the sun.